aman-2482/food_delivery_web/README.md

-Its an FLutter firebase based food deliver app
+Its an FLutter firebase based food deliver web  app